Pupil Premium Information 2022-23

 These actions will therefore support with addressing the barriers to learning that are linked to poor fine and gross motor skills, poor fitness and diet and children’s low self-efficacy attributes

-A whole school approach to teaching behaviour (Tom Bennett “Running the Room”), restorative practice and recognition (Paul Dix “When the Adults Change..”) also form part of our research base in shaping behaviour practice in school.
+A whole school approach to teaching behaviour (Tom Bennett “Running the Room”), and in addition, restorative practice and recognition (Paul Dix “When the Adults Change..”) also form part of our research base in shaping behaviour practice in school.

 Part B: Review of outcomes in the previous academic year